 - Preheat oven to 350F.
 Oil loaf pan with either olive oil or coconut oil.
-I used coconut oil spray.
+I used coconut oil.
 When heated, toast 1/2 cup of the walnuts for 10 minutes.
 Let cool.

-- While toasting, grate both zucchini with a coarse grater.
+- While toasting, grate zucchini with a coarse grater.
 Soak up the excess moisture with a towel.
 You might even want to pat with paper towels.

-- Add all of the dry ingredients into a large bowl.
+- Add all 5 of the dry ingredients to a large bowl.
 Mix thoroughly.

-- Whisk the eggs in a separate medium sized bowl.
-Add the EVOO, molasses, honey, and applesauce.
+- Whisk the eggs in a separate medium sized mixing bowl.
+Add the coconut oil cocoa liquid, honey, applesauce, vanilla and zucchini.
 Mix until even.

-- Add the wet ingredients to the dry, along with the zucchini and 3/4 cup of the chopped dark chocolate.
-Mix until just combined, avoiding overworking the gluten and creating tunnels in your bread loaf.
+- Add the wet ingredients to the dry.
+Mix well.
+Then fold in the toasted walnuts and chopped dark chocolate.
+Mix until just combined.

 - Pour the batter into the oiled loaf pan.
-Top with the remaining walnuts and dark chocolate and bake for 45-50 minutes.
-I baked the bread on the bottom rack for 20 minutes, then transfer to the top for the next 25 minutes to ensure an even bake.
+Top with additional walnuts or dark chocolate if desired and bake for 50 minutes.
+I baked the bread on the bottom rack for 20 minutes, then transfer to the top for the next 30 minutes to ensure an even bake.